-The Haven Center, Inc. (the "Haven Center") is dedicated to promoting equity in its operations for diverse populations, which the Commission has identified as the following:
+The Haven Center, Inc. ("The Haven Center") is dedicated to promoting equity in its operations for diverse populations, which the Commission has identified as the following:

 - 1. Minorities;

-- 2. Women:
+- 2. Women;

-- 3. Veterans:
+- 3. Veterans;

 - 4. People with disabilities; and

-- 5. People of all gender identities and sexual orientations.
+- 5. People who identify as LGBTQ+.

-To support such populations, the Haven Center has created the following Diversity Plan (the "Plan") and has identified and created goals/programs to promote equity in the Haven Center's operations.
+To support such populations, The Haven Center has created the following Diversity Plan (the "Plan") and has identified and created goals/programs to promote equity in The Haven Center's operations.